 Celebrate with Lavolio!

-I hope you have a chance to travel to Italy to witness Carnevale in person and try the typical Italian sweets and famous pastries of this festivity.
-But you can have a little piece of the vivid colours and flavours of Italy right here in London, Fulham: experiencing a gift box of my Italian chocolate confectionery.
-Its delicious flavours, mixture of textures and colourful variety will make you want to celebrate just like Italians would.
+I hope you can travel to Italy to witness Carnevale, try the typical Italian sweets of this festivity.
+But you can experience the flavours of Italy right here in London, Fulham with a gift box of my Italian chocolate confectionery.
+Its delicious flavours, the mixture of textures and colourful variety will make you want to celebrate just like Italians would.